 Bio

-Santiago Bose (July 25, 1949 – December 3, 2002, Baguio City, Philippines) was a mixed-media artist from the Philippines.
-Bose co-founded the Baguio Arts Guild, and was also an educator, community organizer and art theorist.
+Santiago Bose (b.
+1949 - d.
+2002, Baguio City, Philippines) was a mixed-media artist, educator, community organizer and art theorist.
+Co-founder of the Baguio

-Santiago Bose (July 25, 1949 – December 3, 2002, Baguio City, Philippines) was a mixed-media artist from the Philippines.
-Bose co-founded the Baguio Arts Guild, and was also an educator, community organizer and art theorist.
+Santiago Bose (b.
+1949 - d.
+2002, Baguio City, Philippines) was a mixed-media artist, educator, community organizer and art theorist.
+Co-founder of the Baguio

 Baguio Souvenirs